oschweitzer/learning-resources/angular_lesson.md

 ### Operators

-RxJS comes with a lot operators that will act on Observables.
+RxJS comes with a lot of operators that will act on Observables.
 Operators will act between the Observable and the subscription.

 ```typescript
 const observable = Observable.create((observer:any) => {